 Department of Ophthalmology

-The Department of Ophthalmology at the University of Colorado, Anschutz Medical Campus, seeks a full-time (1.O FTE) Postdoctoral Fellow to carry out research in the area of retinal biology and stem cell technologies.
-The successful candidate will join the Retinal Development and Translational Technologies laboratory directed by Dr. Natalia Vergara.
+The Department of Ophthalmology at the University of Colorado, Anschutz Medical Campus, seeks a full-time (1.0 FTE) Postdoctoral Fellow to carry out research in the area of retinal biology and stem cell technologies.
+The successful candidate will join the Laboratory of Developmental Genetics directed by Dr. Joseph Brzezinski.
 The laboratory is part of CellSight,

 the Ocular Stem Cell and Regeneration Program in the Department of Ophthalmology, which encompases a cross-disciplinary team of investigators working in a highly collaborative environment with the common goal of developing novel treatments for ocular diseases.
-The postdoctoral fellow will lead specific research projects involving the development of innovative paradigms for the evaluation of potential therapeutic agents for retinal degenerative diseases.
-Research will include the development and validation of disease models using stem cell-derived retinal organoids, the study of disease mechanisms, and the development of quantitative efficacy assessment strategies for use in the validation of drug candidates.
+The postdoctoral fellow will lead specific research projects involving the development of innovative paradigms for the design and evaluation of potential therapeutic agents for retinal degenerative diseases.
+Research will focus on customizing the cell fate composition of human stem cell-derived retinal organoids.
 This is an exciting new avenue of research using cutting-edge technologies.
 We are looking for motivated and independent scientists willing to contribute their expertise and knowledge.
+Main responsibilities include developing and carrying out research projects, publishing and communicating research results, and assisting with the training and mentoring of students and technicians.
 There is no direct patient care or contact involved in this position.
-Main responsibilities include developing and carrying out research projects, publishing and communicating research results, and assisting with the training and mentoring of students and technicians.
-Professional Field:
+Professional Field

-The postdoctoral fellow will report to Dr. Natalia Vergara, PhD.
-They will receive mentorship, direction and training in carrying out duties and responsibilities by the investigator.
-Examples of Work Performed:
+The postdoctoral fellow will report to Joseph Brzezinski, PhD.
+Dr. Brzezinski will provide mentorship, direction, and technical training relevant to the project and the fellow’s career goals.
+Examples of Work Performed